 If the concrete is new you must wait at least a month or two for it to properly cure and dry.
 Finally, if the floor has been painted, remove the paint before beginning.

 To test the concrete for moisture, tape a plastic bag to the garage floor for 24 hours.
 Lift a corner and check to see if the concrete below is dry.
-If you see moisture, do not coat the floor as the water pressure will break the bond.
+If you see moisture, do not coat the floor, as the water pressure will break the bond.

 When the floor is clean, use the wet vacuum to clean up the leftover water and degreaser.
 Allow the floor to dry completely before filling cracks and applying the first coat of epoxy the following day.
-The first coat must dry thoroughly before applying a second coat on day 3 of the project.
+The first coat must dry thoroughly before applying a second coat on day three of the project.